LauraNolan/marti/crits/core/README.md

 ### Overview

-A RFI is used when an organization needs more information on a particular item.
+A RFI is used when an organization needs more information about a particular item.
 There is generally an RFI manager who will respond to requests.

 RFI was based off of the way that CRITs implimented Sources.